jorgerodpen/Drug-Classiffier/README.md

 This sample is biased to a higher proportion of drug users and is not really representative of the general population.

-## Data cleaning
+## Data preparation
-The original dataset contained quantified categorical variables, which made difficult its readability.
-To simplify this, we cleaned the dataset to assign each numerical value to their corresponding category.
+The  [original dataset](https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29) contained quantified categorical variables, which made difficult its readability.
+The variables were quantified using different methods such as polychoric correlation or CatPCA.
+We opted for a simpler approach using dummy variables cleaning the original data.
 We had the same issue with the scores of the psychological tests.
-To generate predictions after our model is trained, it is easier to input the score of the test, so we assigned each value to its corresponding test score.
+To generate predictions once our model is trained, it is easier to input the score of the test, so we assigned each value to its corresponding test score.

-## Data preparation
-We generated dummy variables for every categorical values.